What is a VPN?

 (Read Our Review)

-This is how it works, but what a United Kingdom VPN can do is stop your ISP recording your activities, the government can’t see what you are doing, and you can partake in downloading torrents and connecting to geo-locked regions and watching their content.
+This is how it works, but a United Kingdom VPN can stop your ISP from recording your activities, the government can’t see what you are doing, and you can partake in downloading torrents and connecting to geo-locked regions and watching their content.
 A prime example of this being Netflix USA.

-This being said, we don’t condone activities which are illegal, and on matters of that nature, we have an unbiased opinion.
+This being said, we don’t condone illegal activities, and on matters of that nature, we have an unbiased opinion.
 That is apart from the fact the internet should still allow freedom of speech etc.

 - What is a VPN?

 - 1. ExpressVPN

 - 5. CyberGhost

 - 6. StrongVPN